Mon-Sat 11-8 / Sun 9-8(804) 714 7932Kristina@NimbusMassage.com1719 W Main St. Richmond, VA 23220

 Have you recently pulled a muscle doing something “stupid?”

 If you have a recent onset or recurring mild to moderate general muscular tension and pain, massage can often make you feel much better.
 Depending on your individual case a short series of sessions may be optimal.
+Massage can also help improve pain related to fascial restriction, some types of nerve pain, and certain joint pains.

 If the problem has been ongoing or is more intense, we recommend a rehab package.

 If you are in acute pain, please see a medical professional.
 Wait until the pain has lessened and you have been cleared of serious injury before undergoing a massage session.
+When not to get a massage.

 A physical job and a couple of accidents have given me some tight muscle areas that get sore from time to time.
 I think of massage as regular preventative maintenance for my muscles.
 It knocks out tension and pain and keeps me on the job. – JR